Payfast/mod-virtuemart/README.md

     “Yes”
 11. To use the modle in live mode enter your Payfast merchant ID and Key, and, if necessary, passphrase.
 Change sandbox to "No" and click save

+Please [click here](https://payfast.io/integration/shopping-carts/virtuemart/) for more information concerning this module.